 Gansbaai operator goes out twice per day – 10.00am / 13.00pm

 Kleinbaai operator goes out twice per day – estimated launch times – 10.00am / 13.00pm – from a natural harbour and according to tides – credit card details will be required to secure your booking.

 Morning trips are usually better due to less wind, which in theory means lower waves and more stability.

 All the boats are able to carry from 40 to 70 people each, are between 10 to 13 metres long, all have covered seating areas and upper decks so that you obtain a higher vantage point to take great photos.

-Prices vary very slightly depending upon which operator you decide to go with – from R800pp to R1100pp.
+Prices vary very slightly depending upon which operator you decide to go with – from R1220 per adult to R1800 per adult.

 Please inform us of how many people are in your group - and - are there any kids under 12 years old?